 Gift Ideas for Alzheimer’s & Dementia Patients

 Searching for the perfect gift for a loved one with Alzheimer’s or dementia isn’t easy.
-Gifts that they enjoyed in the past may no longer have the same effect, as these items may now be unfamiliar or act as a trigger especially in the later stages of mental decline.
+Gifts that they enjoyed in the past may no longer have the same effect, as these items may now be unfamiliar.
+They can even act as a trigger, especially in the later stages of mental decline.

 A great way to go about holiday shopping for a senior with Alzheimer’s or dementia is to first consider the stage or progression of the disease.
 You can then choose a tool to help them maintain independence or exercise the brain to offset some of their symptoms.

 Here are our gift ideas for patients with Alzheimer’s or dementia, organized by stage: